 - Pain, discomfort, or tenderness in the affected area

 - Leaking of clear yellow fluid, or pus

 In severe cases, the symptoms listed above can also be accompanied by:

 Cellulitis is usually diagnosed with a standard physical exam and an analysis of the patient’s medical history.
-Other procedures used in diagnosing cellulitis include blood tests, which can determine whether the infection has infiltrated the bloodstream; X-rays, which may be required if there is a foreign object underneath the skin, or to determine whether there is infection in the bone.
+Other procedures used in diagnosing cellulitis include blood tests, which can determine whether the infection has infiltrated the bloodstream; X-rays, which may be required if there is a foreign object underneath the skin or to determine whether there is an infection in the bone.

 Cellulitis is caused by certain types of bacteria entering the surface of the skin through a break, such as a cut, a fracture, a scrape, an insect bite, surgical incision, or burn.
 Most cases of cellulitis are the result of a Staphylococcus or Streptococcus bacterial infection.

 Homeopathy has proven to be effective in treating certain cases of cellulitis, as well as alleviating some of its symptoms.
-However, cellulitis is a serious and potentially life-threatening infection which can lead to major complications.
+However, cellulitis is a serious and potentially life-threatening infection that can lead to major complications.
 Thus, it is strongly recommended that the patient undergoes both types of treatment simultaneously – oral or intravenous antibiotics as prescribed by their doctor, as well as homeopathic remedies.
 Some of the most commonly used natural remedies for cellulitis are: